A Brand New Beginning

 I never dreamed it would be this long.
 That moment in April when I hit publish on my last blog post seems like an eternity ago.
 It was a crazy a week of Spring cleaning.
 So much was happening and our house was in a frenzy.
 I needed to buckle down on housework.
 Baby Pip was only 3.5 months old and I needed time.
 Time.
 I had so little of it to spare.
 It started when my husband’s quartet and my chorus both had competitions in back to back weekends.
 All of our kids travelling with us for two weekends in a row.
 Then when we got back home from that second trip, I just needed space.
 Space from the world.
 I took a break from my personal Facebook page for several weeks in that time, too.
 I dove head on into our Spring cleaning.
 There was so much I wanted to share with you and now there still is.

 We started with getting rid of tons and tons of kids clothing.
 Clothes that were outgrown, out of season, and not loved.
 We had so much but it borderlined on too much.
 So, I took two covered bins – one of the girls and one for the boys.
 I began to sort by season and saved any Christmas and winter clothes that could be used next year.
-Then I started throwing the excess clothes in bags to give away.
+Someone once told me that long sleeve dresses are perfect for winter, but I didn’t realise until now, that I took that so seriously.
+I must have dug out 13 dresses in total, why does anyone need 13 (very similar looking) dresses.
+So I started throwing the excess clothes in bags to give away.
 We made it down to 7 casual and play clothes for all the kids 10 and up (plus a few more dressy clothes).
 I ended up doing 10 outfits for the kids 6 and under (plus a couple of dressy clothes for church).
 The rest went to people who needed it.

 Next was the books.
 We got rid of books and curriculum that were no longer needed or loved.
 I ended up selling most of it to a curriculum store near where we were living.
 It is hard for me to say goodbye to things but it feels so good to remember that these items are just “things”.
 They were taking up so much space in our home.